Innovative Learning Spaces Overview

 The first initiative was a fast-paced pilot project to develop and test an active learning classroom.
 This pilot was conducted in the Science-Engineering Library’s Journal Room (Rm 200S) which was transformed into a large, 260-seat collaborative classroom.
 During the month-long pilot, the space was used by eight University of Arizona classes to explore active learning spaces in order to better understand the technology, physical space requirements, and pedagogical needs for building effective collaborative learning environments at the UA.
 Based on the encouraging results of the pilot, a decision was made to convert the Science-Engineering Library space into a permanent Collaborative Learning Space and to aggressively pursue opportunities to transform existing classrooms and other campus spaces into Collaborative Learning Spaces.

-The Collaborative Learning Spaces
+The Innovative Learning Spaces

 Faculty and Student Comments